Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 Just pop in “Azabudai Hills Garden Plaza” or “teamLab Borderless” into Google Maps and it will help you navigate there.

-Closest stations to teamLab Borderless
+Nearest stations to teamLab Borderless

-- 11 mins walk from Roppongi-Itchome Station on the Namboku Metro line
+• 11 mins walk from Roppongi-Itchome Station on the Namboku Metro line.

-- TIP: Read my guide to Japan train symbols in Google Maps to learn the meanings!
+TIP: Read my guide to Japan train symbols in Google Maps to learn the meanings!

 Other teamLab Japan experiences & beyond

 If you enjoy teamLab experiences, they aren’t just in Tokyo!
-Here are some of their lesser-known and fascinating experiences throughout Japan which attract smaller crowds than teamLab Borderless vs teamLab Planets:
+Here are some of their lesser-known and fascinating experiences throughout Japan which attract smaller crowds than teamLab Borderless vs Planets:

 And this concludes my guide to whether teamLab Borderless Tokyo is worth it!
 Provided the conditions are met such as securing tickets for an early morning or late evening visit, and knowing what to expect in advance, I’m sure you’ll be ale to “blend in” a little better and avoid the crowds.